Factory Orders Decline in August as Manufacturing Woes Deepen

 Orders for consumer goods, often a bellwether for household spending, fell by 0.5 percent in August, led by a 0.8 percent decline in nondurable goods such as food products and petroleum.
 This reflects weaker demand for essential goods, suggesting pressure on consumer budgets.

 Non-defense capital goods excluding aircraft—commonly referred to as core capital goods—posted a modest 0.3 percent increase.
-The modest rise in core capital goods, a key proxy for future business investments, hints at ongoing hesitation among firms to commit to large-scale projects amid broader economic uncertainty.
-Shipments of these core capital goods—important for GDP calculations—dipped by 0.1 percent, pointing to a pullback in business equipment spending.
+The modest rise in orders for these goods, a key proxy for future business investment, hints at the corporate sector’s ongoing hesitation to commit to large-scale projects amid broader economic uncertainty.
+Shipments of core capital goods—important for GDP calculations—dipped by 0.1 percent, pointing to a pullback in business equipment spending.

-The decline in new orders and core capital goods shipments aligns with broader trends in America’s manufacturing sector, which has been entrenched in recessionary conditions for much of the past year.
+The decline in core capital goods shipments aligns with broader trends in the U.S. manufacturing sector, which has been entrenched in recessionary conditions for much of the past year.
 These national trends mirror what’s being seen regionally, with Federal Reserve factory indexes from Kansas, Texas, and Virginia all pointing to contractions or stagnation.

 “Factories reported the largest monthly drop in production for 15 months in response to a slump in new orders, in turn driving further reductions in employment and input buying as producers scaled back operating capacity,” Chris Williamson, chief business economist at S&P Global Market Intelligence, said in a statement.